 2019 Alicja Kwade is commissioned to create Against the Run, a freestanding clock with a restrained modern design that tells the correct time—but does so in a way that confounds expectations.
 The work is currently sited on a patch of lawn adjacent to Richard Fleischner’s Upper Courtyard.
 The sculpture was commissioned through MIT’s Percent-for-Art Program and was on view as part of Alicja Kwade’s exhibition In Between Glances (October 18, 2019–January 5, 2020).

-A black freestanding clock with a restrained modern design
+A freestanding clock with a restrained modern design sits seamlessly into the built environment of the Kendall Open Space plaza

 2020 The List Center closes their doors on March 13, 2020 along with the rest of MIT, due to COVID-19 and begins work to reimagine how to engage with local and global audiences.
 The run time for List Projects 21: Rami George is extended and two new exhibitions No Wrong Holes: Thirty Years of Nayland Blake and List Projects 22: Cindy Ji Hye Kim are installed.